freyahu2000/Data-Science-1/README.md

 # Data-Science-1
-This is the Ziyan's project for Data Science 1
+This is the Ziyan's project for Data Science 1 writing in R